kamir/etosha/README.md

 Etosha aims on building a bridge between the Big-Data and Linked-Data domains.

-> A global "Dataset-Graph" is our goal.
-Global and like in Wikipedia, or enterprise ready spanning multiple departments or institutions.
+> A global "Dataset-Graph" is our goal, global like Wikipedia, or an enterprise wide metadata graph which
+spans multiple departments or institutions.

 We create tools for contextualization, metadata extraction, and metadata integration.